-B - Background
+B- Background

-5. The GoSVG received financing from the World Bank and its hosted Trust Funds13 for the purposes of participating in the RDVRP.
+- 5. The GoSVG received financing from the World Bank and its hosted Trust Funds for the purposes of participating in the RDVRP.
 The development objective of the RDVRP is to measurably reduce Saint Vincent & the Grenadines' vulnerability to natural hazards and the adverse impacts of climate change.
-The Project's development objective will be achieved through, interalia, investments in activities that will improve its resilience to recurring natural hazards and the longer-term impacts associated with climate change.
+The Project's development objective will be achieved through, interalia, investments in activities that will improve its resilience to recurring natural hazards and the longer-term impacts associated with climate change. - 6.
+The GoSVG's financing envelope for the RDVRP is \$US 20.92 million, of which approximately \$US 1 million (650,000 Special Drawing Rights) is allocated to Component 3.
+Consistent with the RDVRP's development objective, Component 3 will finance post-disaster critical imports and emergency recovery and reconstruction works and associated supporting consulting services identified in the Action Plan of Activities in support the GoSVG's rapid emergency response efforts.

-13 Trust Funds include the (i) Climate Investment Funds' Pilot Program for Climate Resilience; and (ii) the Global Facility for Disaster Reduction and Recovery
+&lt;sup>17 Trust Funds include the (i) Climate Investment Funds' Pilot Program for Climate Resilience; and (ii) the Global Facility for Disaster Reduction and Recovery

-- 6. The GoSVG's financing envelope for the RDVRP is \$US 20.92 million, of which approximately \$US 1 million (650,000 Special Drawing Rights) is allocated to Component 3.
-Consistent with the RDVRP's development objective, Component 3 will finance post-disaster critical imports and emergency recovery and reconstruction works and associated supporting consulting services identified in the Action Plan of Activities in support the GoSVG's rapid emergency response efforts. - 7.
-If the GoSVG determines that the cost of the post-disaster critical imports and emergency recovery and reconstruction works exceeds the initial financial resources allocated to Component 3, the GoSVG reserves the right to submit a request to re-allocate finances within the RDVRP vis-à-vis the re-categorization of uncommitted financial resources from Disbursement Category 1 to Disbursement Category 2.
+7. If the GoSVG determines that the cost of the post-disaster critical imports and emergency recovery and reconstruction works exceeds the initial financial resources allocated to Component 3, the GoSVG reserves the right to submit a request to re-allocate finances within the RDVRP vis-à-vis the re-categorization of uncommitted financial resources from Disbursement Category 1 to Disbursement Category 2.
 This request will be included in the Action Plan of Activities Cover Letter sent to the World Bank and will be supported by an Appendix to the Action Plan of Activities detailing the proposed re-categorization of financial resources.